IWMS Timeline and Updates

 From 2012 to 2013, a university-wide study was conducted, which determined areas of focus for space management technologies at Cornell:

 - Academic and Event Scheduling System to replace R25 Event Scheduling.

 - Integrated Workplace Management System (IWMS) to replace the Real Property Information Management System and Facilities Inventory System software.

 - Reporting, analytics, and creation of a Space DataMart.

-The IWMS project is in the pre-implementation phase through fall 2018.
+The IWMS project was in the pre-implementation phase through early fall 2019.
 Phase One will replace the Real Property Information Management System and Phase Two will replace the Facilities Inventory System.

 A new timeline for the IWMS project has been established:

 - January 2018 to September 2019: Pre-implementation work.

 - October 2019: Start Phase One system configuration and user input, which primarily includes Real Estate functionality.